KeyWorksRW/wxUiEditor/src/xml/README.md

 The XML files in this directory declare every type node that can be created.
 During the build process, these files are converted into gzip and saved as a `*.hgz` file which is a `unsigned char` array that is added to the program via `#include` statements.

+## Inheriting interface classes

+A generator can inherit an interface class either by using a `<inherits class=` node, or by creating a `<category` node with a `base_name=` attribute that specifies the class to begin inheriting from.
+Note that currently if you use `base_name`, you cannot hide the included properties.

 ## Limiting events in a declaration

 Declarations which inherit from the **Window Events** base class will have all of the normal **wxWindow** event categories (mouse, keyboard, etc.).
 You can prevent specific categories from displaying in the Property Grid Panel by adding one or more flags to the `gen` object (`flags="no_name_events"`) where _name_ is they category to block).
 The following flag strings are supported: